Pocket-Sized-Universe/server/Docker/Readme.md

 The scripts to start the respective services are divided by name, the `daemon-start/stop` files use `compose up -d` to run it in the background and to be able to stop the containers as well.
 The respective docker-compose files lie in the `compose` folder.
 I would not recommend editing them unless you know what you are doing.
 All data (postgresql and files uploads) will be thrown into the `data` folder after startup.
-All logs from the mare services will be thrown into `logs`, divided by shard, where applicable.
+All logs from the Pocket Sized Universe services will be thrown into `logs`, divided by shard, where applicable.

-The `standalone` configuration features PostgeSQL, Mare Server, Mare StaticFilesServer and Mare Services.
+The `standalone` configuration features PostgeSQL, Pocket Sized Universe Server, Pocket Sized Universe StaticFilesServer and Pocket Sized Universe Services.
-The `sharded` configuration features PostgreSQL, Redis, HAProxy, Mare Server Main, 2 Mare Server Shards, Mare Services, Mare StaticFilesServer Main and 2 Mare StaticFilesServer Shards.
+The `sharded` configuration features PostgreSQL, Redis, HAProxy, Pocket Sized Universe Server Main, 2 Pocket Sized Universe Server Shards, Pocket Sized Universe Services, Pocket Sized Universe StaticFilesServer Main and 2 Pocket Sized Universe StaticFilesServer Shards.
 Haproxy is set up that it takes the same ports as the `standalone` configuration and distributes the connections between the shards.
 In theory it should be possible to switch between the `standalone` and `sharded` configuration by shutting down one composition container and starting up the other.
 They share the same Database.